 The Black Mountains refer to an area of hills in the eastern part of the Brecon Beacons National Park, which form a natural hilly border between Wales and England.

-This area is often confused with the western most region in the park called the Black Mountain.
+This area is often confused with the western-most mountain range in the park called the Black Mountain.
 To confound matters even more, there is a mountain in the Black Mountains called the Black Mountain (Twyn Llech)!

-There are many great walks in the Black Mountains but my personal favourite is the Waun Fach loop via the Dragons Back.
-This walking route provides a brilliant combination of history, ridge walking and long stretching views, which make for an excellent mountain day in the Brecon Beacons.
+There are many great walks in the Black Mountains but my personal favourite is this Waun Fach loop via the Dragons Back.
+This walking route provides a brilliant combination of history, ridge walking and long reaching views, all of which makes for an excellent mountain day in the Brecon Beacons.

-This Black Mountains walk has no amenities and is quite exposed for most of the route.
+This Black Mountains walk has no amenities and with no trees or shelter, is quite exposed for most of the route.
 There are several boggy sections so it can be quite wet and slippery after heavy rain.
-Whilst this is a relatively short walk there is quite a lot of ascent through the first half of the route and it therefore shouldn’t be underestimated.
+Whilst this is a relatively short walk, there is quite a lot of ascent through the first half of the route and it therefore shouldn’t be underestimated.